Anon Software Engineer Salary in Greater London Area | £82.4K-£91K+ | Levels.fyi

 The median Software Engineer compensation in Greater London Area package at Anon totals £91K per year.
-View the base salary, stock, and bonus breakdowns for Anon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Anon's total compensation packages.
 Last updated: 11/5/2025

 Company